 Matthew W. Doherty

 Matthew Doherty is widely recognized across the U.S. as among the most experienced experts in assessing an individual’s potential for danger and preventing targeted violence.
-As a Hillard Heintze practice leader and the retired U.S. Secret Service Special Agent in Charge of the National Threat Assessment Center, Matthew is a thought leader in targeted violence, workplace violence prevention and active shooter planning – among other critical facets of security risk management, emergency preparedness and law enforcement.
+As a Market Leader at Jensen Hughes and the retired U.S. Secret Service Special Agent in Charge of the National Threat Assessment Center, Matthew is a thought leader in targeted violence, workplace violence prevention and active shooter planning – among other critical facets of security risk management, emergency preparedness and law enforcement.
+Matthew works with colleagues and clients across the Mid-Atlantic region to advance workplace safety and violence prevention and intervention for a variety of industries.

 For over 30 years, Matthew has developed plans to monitor an individual and to intervene, as appropriate, to prevent an attack by coordinating intervention strategies with social systems such as family, work, community, criminal justice, mental health and social services.
 Matthew advises federal agencies and private sectors by gathering and assessing information about individuals or groups who may have the interest, motive, intention and capability of violence.
 Matthew has been credited with saving lives by intervening on domestic abuse, terminations, severe mental illness and other critical situations in today’s workforce.
 He has managed training on threat assessment and targeted violence prevention for federal, state and local law enforcement personnel as well as schools and Fortune 500 companies.